 We’ve doubled capacity since 1976 and opened two Cornish reservoirs since 2007.
 We’re also improving, and investing, the connectivity of our network to give more flexibility in supply.
 As well as this, we have reduced water consumption at our own sites.
 To ensure we meet our levels of service for customers in the future, we’re currently working in partnership with Bristol Water and Wessex Water to explore opportunities of shared water resources, and we’re investigating new long-term strategic schemes to our supplies to ensure they are resilient to future droughts.

 Read our Water Resources Management Plan to find out how we plan to deliver water to our customers long into the future despite the challenges we face in the next 25 years.
 Our Plan covers both South West Water and Bournemouth Water following the merger in April 2016.

 Over 80% of our customers are on water meters.
-Saving water not only helps protect our natural environment but also benefits our customers directly by saving them money on their water bill.
+For the majority of our customers saving water not only helps protect our natural environment but also benefits them directly by saving money on their water bill.

 We offer a range of free, and subsidised, water-saving products on the Save Water Save Money website.
 You can order buffaloo bags that save water with every flush, shower and tap inserts that aerate and reduce the amount of water used, shower timers and more.
 Click here to find out more.

 This year we launched The Water-Saving Community Fund.
 Our Fund was created to support our local communities with their amazing water-saving projects - big and small - whether it’s rainwater flushing public loos, drought tolerant gardens, water butts in community allotments, educational displays in schools, or harnessing new technology to change behaviour towards water use.

 We have also been partnering with social housing providers to address affordability issues and expanded the support measures available to those on low incomes.
 A key part of this is supporting water-saving behaviour and offering to install water-saving devices within the home.